0xmichalis/chiapos/README.md

 ## Run

-Create a seed at `.seed` and plot your disk with:
+Plot your disk with:
 ```
-./bin/plotter -key .seed
+./bin/plotter
 ```
-The seed is optional and if none is provided, the plotter will generate its own but using our own is convenient in order to use it for verification below.
+If no plot seed is provided via a file, a random one will be generated at `.seed`.

 Now, search for a proof.
 We can provide a challenge via the `-c` flag.
 If no challenge is provided, a random challenge is generated and persisted at `.random_challenge`.
 It may happen that we will not find a proof of space immediately